mmastrac/clitest/doc/src/installation.md

 ## Verifying the Installation

-After installation, you can verify that clitest is properly installed by running:
+After installation, you can verify that *CLI/test* is properly installed by running:

 ```bash
 clitest --version
 ```

-This should display the version number of your clitest installation.
+This should display the version number of your *CLI/test* installation.

-## Updating clitest
+## Updating *CLI/test*

 To update clitest to the latest version, simply run the installation command again: